5l1v3r1/Sonarr-wiki/Log Files.md

 ### Trace/Debug Logs ###
 You can enable Trace or Debug logging in Settings on the General tab.
-NzbDrone does not need to restarted for the change to take effect.
+Sonarr does not need to restarted for the change to take effect.
 This change only effects the log files, not the logging database.

 ### Clearing Logs ###